seL4/microkit/docs/manual.md

 * permissions (read, write and execute)

-*Note:* On x86 a memory region can also be *mapped* into one or more io address spaces.
+*Note:* On x86 a memory region can also be *mapped* into one or more IO address spaces.
 This type of mapping is known as an *iomap*.
 It supports a number of attributes, which include:

-* the io virtual address at which the region is mapped in the io address space
+* the io virtual address at which the region is mapped in the IO address space
 * permissions (read, write)

 **Note:** When a memory region is mapped into multiple protection